The Thomas Hardy Association - www.thethomashardyassociation.org

 Co-operative of organisations working in defence of literary heritage.

 East of Puddletown, near Dorchester, Dorset.
 This 15thC house was often visited by Thomas Hardy.

 New recordings of Hardy's novels

 Bere Regis ('Kingsbere') Village Website - www.bereregis.org

-A treasure trove of contemporary & historical information & photographs about the village.
+A treasure trove of contemporary and historical information and photographs.

 Boscastle, Cornwall - www.boscastlecornwall.org.uk

 Campsites in Dorset - http://www.caravansitefinder.co.uk/parks/find/location/486-dorset